DMesek/generic_notifier/README.md

   ExampleStateNotifier(this._exampleRepository, Reader reader) : super(reader);

+  ///Example of the API request with loading indicator and not changed state Future getSomeString() => execute(
+    _exampleRepository.getSomeString(),
+    globalLoading: true,
+    withLoadingState: false,
+  );

   ///Example on how to use additional states Future<void> getSomeStringWithOtherState() async {
     state = const BaseState.other(OtherStateExample.fetching());